neulab/SWE-Playground/swe_play/propose/README.md

 # Project Proposal and Initialization Pipeline

-Automated pipeline that uses AI to propose project ideas and set up repository structures with tasks.
+Automated pipeline that uses AI to propose project ideas, set up repository structures with tasks and create unit tests.

 ## Setup